ASSISTIVE DEVICES & THE SSA

 Therefore, if you use a cane in daily life, make sure you use it when you visit the doctor.
 Likewise, make sure you tell the doctor what your physical limits are.
 If the doctor asks you how much you can lift, tell her about the pain you experience with lifting.
 Likewise, if you use a wheelchair or walker at home, then you need to use it when you go to your exam.
 If you use any assistive devices, then use them at the exam.
 That way the doctor will be able to document for the SSA that you need the device.

 The medical exam is a chance for you to let the SSA know about your limits.
 If you don’t bring your assistive device to the exam, then the doctor will assume you don’t need it.
 There is not cost for you to attend these exams.
 However, if the SSA schedules you for an exam and you fail to attend, then your case will be denied.
-Learn more about more about medical evidence in the doctor exams.
+Learn about medical evidence in the doctor exams.

 WHAT WE DO TO HELP YOU WIN SSD AND SSI BENEFITS

 You don’t need to apply for Social Security benefits by yourself.
 You can always call our law firm and we will help you win benefits.
-We can help you file your SSD and SSI application.
+We can help you file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-• Send you the paperwork you need to become our client
+- Send you the paperwork you need to become our client

-• Help you file your application for SSD and SSI benefits
+- Help you file your application for SSDI and SSI benefits

-• Inform the SSA that they should automatically pay your benefits under the Compassionate Allowance Rules
+- Inform the SSA they should pay your benefits under the Compassionate Allowance Rules

-• Help you schedule and confirm your Consultative Exam
+- Help you schedule and confirm your free SSA doctor exam

-• Request a Hearing with an Administrative Law Judge (ALJ)
+- Request a Hearing with an Administrative Law Judge

-• Prepare you to be a good witness at your SSA hearing
+- Prepare you to testify at your SSA hearing

-• Represent you at your hearing and question the expert witnesses
+- Represent you at your hearing and question the expert witnesses

-• Learn more about medical expert testimony here
+- Learn about medical expert testimony

-• Request review of a decision at the Appeals Council
+- Request review of a decision at the Appeals Council

-• Request review of an Appeals Council denial in Federal Court
+- Request review of an Appeals Council denial in Federal Court

 If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, the SSA will not process your application.
 Sign it and send it back as soon as you can.